civo/docs/content/docs/faq/index.md

 Ambassadors are trusted and knowledgeable community members who will be glad to help out if you have questions about the service.

+## Marketplace

+### How can I contribute an app to the marketplace?

+The Civo Marketplace is open source.
+If you do not see an application on the [Civo Marketplace](https://www.civo.com/marketplace) and believe it should be available, you can raise a Pull Request on the Marketplace GitHub repository.
+See the ["Contributing" document](https://github.com/civo/kubernetes-marketplace/blob/master/CONTRIBUTING.md) for more information.

+### Can I remove an installed marketplace application?

+At the moment, the only way to remove a marketplace application is by running `kubectl delete -f` on the resource and manifest files which can be found in the [Marketplace git repository](https://github.com/civo/kubernetes-marketplace).
+Please note that while the marketplace application will get removed from your cluster, this will not be reflected on the web UI for the moment.

+We are working on a new version of the Civo Marketplace which would allow for installation and uninstallation at will.